peerkar/liferay-gsearch/README.md

 * It's fast

 ## Requirements
-It's originally written to Liferay DXP FP 31 but it should work with CE (not tested).
+This application is written against Liferay DXP fixpack level 28.
+Compatibility with earlier levels is not tested.

 ## Installation
 1. Have a Liferay workspace (requirement) in you Liferay IDE.